What do the ‘i’ and the ‘D’ in DiSC mean?

 Problem-solving with iD styles

 When problem-solving with iD-type people, remember that they can be passionate, and they appreciate creativity and bold solutions.
-As you work through a problem, remember to actively listen to their perspective, even if it's highly emotional.
+As you work through a problem, remember to actively listen to their perspective, even if their delivery is emotional.
 Here are some iD-style problem-solving tips:

 • Engage in open debate in the pursuit of good ideas.